hayde0264/CS-Degree/XML/background.md

-# eXtensible Market Langugae
+# eXtensible Market Language

-XML is a markup language and file format for **storing, transmitting, and reconstruction data**.
+XML is a markup language and file format for **storing, transmitting, and reconstructing data**.

 The difference between HTML and XML is that HTML was designed to **display data**, but XML was designed to **carry data**.
-Another major difference, is XML allows you to specifically design tags for certain needs.
-Thus creating a powerful way to sotre data in a format that can be **stored, searched, and shared**.
+Another major difference is that XML allows you to design tags specifically for certain needs.
+Thus creating a powerful way to store data in a format that can be **stored, searched, and shared**.

 # References